adnankx7/Car-ad/README.md

 ## Image Classification
 The application uses a pre-trained ONNX (Open Neural Network Exchange) model for image classification, trained to distinguish between "vehicle" and "non-vehicle" images.
 This ensures that only ads with valid vehicle photos are processed further.

-### How It Works
-1. **Model Loading**: On startup, the app loads the ONNX model from `runs/classify/train/weights/best.onnx` using the `onnxruntime-node` library.
-2. **Image Preprocessing**: Uploaded images are resized to 224x224 pixels using Sharp, converted to RGB, and normalized (pixel values divided by 255.0).
-The channels are transposed from HWC (Height, Width, Channels) to CHW (Channels, Height, Width) format as required by the model.
-3. **Inference**: The preprocessed image tensor is fed into the ONNX session for prediction.
-The model outputs probabilities for "non-vehicle" and "vehicle" classes.
-4. **Decision**: If any image is classified as "non-vehicle", the ad is rejected immediately.
-Only ads with all images as "vehicle" proceed to AI review.
-5. **Performance**: Classification is fast and runs locally, avoiding external API calls for images.

 ### System Requirements and Resources
 To run the ONNX model for image classification, the following resources are recommended: